open-craft/learning-credentials/docs/getting_started.rst

 .. code-block:: bash

   # Clone the repository
-  git clone git@github.com:open-craft/openedx-certificates.git
+  git clone git@github.com:open-craft/learning-credentials.git
-  cd openedx-certificates
+  cd learning-credentials

   # Set up a virtualenv with the same name as the repo and activate it
   # Here's how you might do that if you have virtualenvwrapper setup.
-  mkvirtualenv -p python3.11 openedx-certificates
+  mkvirtualenv -p python3.11 learning-credentials

   # Install project dependencies
   make requirements